Tuesday 26 2023: My apologies for such a late entry. I did predict that the turn around from Tuesday to Thursday might prove difficult.

 5) However, as it begins to make the spike protein (which is NOT infectious), our body recognizes that protein as foreign, (Like: WTH are your doing you dumb ribosomes??!) , and our body mounts an attack against this protein, by developing antibodies.

-6) This attack takes time to ramp up, and eventually the body begins to destropy this foreign protein it just made.
+6) This attack takes time to ramp up, and eventually the body begins to destroy this foreign protein it just made.
 Thus, the vaccine can have some side-effects which make us feel as though we are fighting off a real invader.
 So, we may develop chills, fever, aches, and pains as our body works to destroy the protein.
 So within about 2 weeks, everything associated with the vaccine is actually excreted from the body!

 7) The body eliminates this spike protein, but specialized memory cells of the immune system can recall what to do if the body ever detects this protein again.
 So now the body can respond to a real viral attack, much, much more quickly.
 Our immune system has essentially been trained or “primed” to know how to best attack the protein if it is ever encountered again.
 So the vaccine DOES NOT prevent you from contracting the virus, but it certainly can help prevent the cascade of health issues which puts you in the hospital